-- 9 Provision users in the Oracle EBS system. - 9a Install a custom PL/SQL. - The PL/SQL API processes events that are sent from Identity Manager via the SOAP endpoint. - 9b Create a SOAP endpoint using IREP of the Oracle EBS system. - This PL/SQL executes the appropriate SQL API based on the request it receives from the Identity Manager.
+- 9 Provision users in the Oracle EBS system. - 9a Install a custom PL/SQL.

+The PL/SQL API processes events that are sent from Identity Manager via the SOAP/REST endpoint.

+9b Create a SOAP/REST endpoint using IREP of the Oracle EBS system.

+This PL/SQL executes the appropriate SQL API based on the request it receives from the Identity Manager.
-3 Creating a New Driver Object

-After the Oracle EBS driver files are installed on the server where you want to run the drivers (see Chapter 2, "Installing the Driver Files," on page 15), you can create each driver object in the Identity Vault.
+After the Oracle EBS driver files are installed on the server where you want to run the drivers (see Chapter 2, "Installing the Driver Files," on page 17), you can create each driver object in the Identity Vault.
 You do so by installing the driver packages and then modifying the driver configuration to suit your environment.
 The following sections provide instructions:

-- "Creating the Driver Object in Designer" on page 19 - "Activating the Driver" on page 26 - "Adding Packages to an Existing Driver" on page 26
+- "Creating the Driver Object in Designer" on page 23 - "Activating the Driver" on page 30 - "Adding Packages to an Existing Driver" on page 31